 q.
 To temporarily participate in the share capital of companies as a result of problem loans, provided that such participation shall be withdrawn;

 r.
-To perform agency and cooperation activities, consisting of activities as sales agent of mutual funds, State Treasury Securities, business referral, distribution and integration bancassurance, payment point and other agency and cooperation activities;
+To perform agency and cooperation activities, consisting of activities as sales agent of mutual funds, State Treasury Securities, bancassurance, business referral, distribution and integration, payment point and other agency and cooperation activities; and

 s.
-To perform other activities, to the extend not in violation of the applicable banking law and other laws and regulations.
+To perform other activities, to the extent not in violation of the applicable banking law and other prevailing laws.

-Business activities based on the Articles of Association carried out during 2022 are listed in points a, b, d (i, ii, iii, iv), e, f, g, h, m, o, p, and r as referred in Article 3 of the Bank Resona Perdania’s Articles of Association described above.
+As stipulated in the Bank’s Article of Association in Article 3, the Bank carried out business activities as stated in points a, b, d (i, ii, iii, iv, v), e, f, g, h, m, o, p, r, and s described above.

-1. Extensive knowledge and understanding of local markets based on the long history of the Indonesian market economy.
+- Extensive knowledge and understanding of the local market based on a long history in the Indonesian market economy.